Quietly Becoming Central America’s Sport Fishing Hotspot

 On the fishing end, they will provide all the advice and the equipment necessary to ensure that you have a great time along with all the required safety measures.
 They also have a large selection of equipment for the seasoned fisherman who wants to catch something large in these waters.

 Approximately 49 miles (79 km) north of San Juan del Sur is Playa Guasacate where you will find another of Nicaragua’s best fishing locations.

 Surfari Charters offers fishing, surfing (the area is also known for its surfing) and air-conditioned lodgings with high-speed internet for up to 4 in its beach house.
 You’ll get 3 meals daily (including drinks) from their own kitchen and also offer free round-trip airport transfer.

 Here, as well, you’ll find many other activities such as spear fishing and snorkeling that can be add to your vacation package

 Panga Fishing Tournaments and Other To-Do’s in Nicaragua

-There are also many international fishing tournaments held in San Juan each year and you can expect to be able to catch fish ranging from Dorado, Sailfish, Roosterfish and Mackerel, to large Black Marlin and Yellowfin Tuna.
+There are also many international fishing tournaments held in San Juan each year and you can expect to be able to catch fish ranging from massive Tarpon, Dorado, Sailfish, and Roosterfish to large Black Marlin and Yellowfin Tuna.